 4. The Brothers Johnson - Stomp

-Next up we have “Stomp” from the Brothers Johnson band.
-This group had the legendary Louis Johnson on bass.
+Next up is “Stomp!” by the Brothers Johnson, featuring the legendary Louis Johnson on bass.

 5. The Temptations - Papa Was A Rolling Stone